How to Plan a Slower Hike

 We much prefer bush camping in our tent than sleeping in huts, even for extended periods – but that’s us.
 We obviously stay in other places as well, but like to know the mix for our hikes.

-There are times in extreme weather when a hut is preferable over a tent.
-When we’ve been hiking for a few days we quickly fall asleep: where we sleep doesn’t seem to matter much.
+In extreme weather, a hut may be preferable to a tent.
+And often when you’ve been hiking for a few days you quickly fall asleep: where you sleep doesn’t seem to matter much.

 Hike Destinations and Points of Interest

-From background research we identify the most interesting places and then also second tier spots.
-We then prioritise these shortlisted destinations within the hike when considering potential routes.
+From your research, identify the most interesting places and also second tier spots.
+Prioritise these shortlisted destinations within the hike when considering potential routes.

 Understand the Big Picture

 We still like to use large paper topo maps as well as aerial imagery to get a whole of hike perspective.
-A tiny screen or turn by turn navigation line provide no context particularly in poorly marked, untracked and remote areas, where context and handrails are more useful navigational aids.
+Tiny screens or turn by turn navigation lines provide no context particularly in poorly marked, untracked and remote areas, where context and handrails are more useful navigational aids.

-I also use satellite imagery and Google Earth to gain a big picture insight – particularly for vegetation density and landcover characteristics.
+Satellite imagery and Google Earth provide more detail, particularly for vegetation density and landcover characteristics.

 How long a hike?